CRFTXT/ImgToEncryptedPixel/README.md

 # Safe Steg

 Ai made Tool for hiding the full image with encryption. it pixelates the image to hide the contents, use case is designed for images that contain texts.
-POC
+POC the image's size will increase, and the output decrypted image will lose some details (slight color change)

 ## Run